usebasejump/supabase-test-helpers/README.md

 * Add [pgTAP compliant test functions](https://pgtap.org/documentation.html#composeyourself) to the new version
 * Comments should be added above each function, follow the examples in the file.
 * Create a migration file `supabase_test_helpers--{oldMajor}-{oldMinor}-{oldPatch}--{newMajor}-{newMinor}-{newPatch}.sql` to upgrade to the new version.
 Include ONLY your migration code, not the entire contents of the new version.
-* Add tests for your functions in `tests/XX-your-function-name.sql`
+* Add tests for your functions in `supabase/tests/XX-your-function-name.sql`
+* You can verify tests work by running `supabase init` to create a config file, `supabase start` to launch it
+* Install your updated version with `dbdev install --connection postgres://postgres:postgres@localhost:54322/postgres --path .`
+* Run `supabase test db` to run the tests.
 * Submit a PR